Wednesday, October 13, 2010

 # # #

-Most of the city's 700 panels are on the street where they are immediately noticed, but this one is placed inside the passage that leads to the hill.
+Most of the city's 700 panels are on the street where they are noticed, but this one is placed inside the passage that leads to the hill.

 You must take the little-used passage to see it.